How to fix a blocked fridge drainage hole

 When You Might Need to Call an Engineer

-While you can often fix a fridge drainage hole blocked with grime yourself, there are times when the problem points to something bigger.
+While you can often fix a blocked fridge drainage hole yourself, there are times when the problem points to something bigger.
 It’s great to tackle these things head-on, but knowing when to put the tools down and call a professional is just as important.

 It’s probably time to call an engineer if you’re seeing any of these issues:

 If you’re up against a stubborn blockage or suspect there’s more going on, our team of experienced engineers is ready to help.
 We provide professional fridge and freezer repairs to get your appliance running perfectly again.
-To get a better idea of what causes these puddles in the first place, you can read our guide on why your fridge is full of water.
+Book online or call us on 0333 733 1234 now.